6v6 Adult Soccer Tournament Series Divisions and Match Rules

 The offside rule does not apply in the 6v6 format.

 In case of a tie after regulation time during group play, the game will finish as a tie game.

 Each team should bring two sets of matching jerseys (light and dark).
-The away team (2nd team listed) is required to change uniforms if jerseys between opposing teams conflict.
+The home team (1st team listed) is required to change uniforms if jerseys between opposing teams conflict.

 All players must wear shirts (no shirts vs. skins).

 No slide tackling is allowed in any division (except reasonable play by a goal keeper inside their own box, as determined by the referee).

 Teams may sub on the fly at any time during the game.